loyjoy/academy/experiences/publish/javascript_api/java_integration.md

 ## Reset

-Tells the chat to reset the process after after a page reload (or after a new `LoyJoy('boot')`).
+Tells the chat to reset the process after a page reload (or after a new `LoyJoy('boot')`).
 This removes the chat history and restarts the experience from the beginning.

 ```html
 <script>